Center for the Humanities builds empathy and understanding for veterans’ experiences.

 “By inviting veterans to open up, we as civilians can hear their perspectives and gain empathy and understanding,” said Lisa Carrico, program director for Missouri Humanities, “which is what the humanities are all about.”

 Ahead of Veterans Day, the center will host a public lecture by David Kieran, Columbus State University Colonel Richard R. Hallock Distinguished University Chair in Military History.
 Kieran will shed light on the mental health crises the United States Army confronted during the Iraq War.
 The lecture will take place at 3:30 p.m.
-Friday, November 8, in 410 Jesse Hall and will be presented by the Center for the Humanities, the Kinder Institute for Constitutional Democracy, and the Department of Peace Studies.
+Friday, November 8, in 410 Jesse Hall and will be presented by the Center for the Humanities, the Kinder Institute on Constitutional Democracy, and Peace Studies.